rpdelaney/l4d2-tourney-rules/rules.md

 win will score 1 point, a tie scores a half point, and a loss or forfeit scores 0 points.

-After the registration deadline, the staff will seed registered teams, and then pair them by a "top half vs bottom half" method.
-For example, if there are 10 participants, then the #1 seed will play against the #6 seed, the #2 seed against the #7 seed, and so on.

-In later rounds, participants will be paired at random against others with the same record of Won : Lost games.
+At the beginning of a Swiss round, each team will be paired at random against others with the same record of Won : Lost games.

 There will be no eliminations from the Swiss section due to poor results or lost games.